kubeflow/website/content/docs/gke/deploy/deploy-ui.md

 <!--Sub-sections -->
 <H2 id="Login with GCP Iap">Login with GCP Iap</H2>
-If you select this option, you see the form:
+If you select this option, you see the form:</br>

 <img src="/docs/images/kubeflow-deployment.PNG" alt="Login with GCP IAP option" class="mt-3 mb-3 border border-info rounded">
  <ul>